 any increase in costs from running on Java 7.
 Note that if your app relies on

 Changing the default file encoding

-UTF-8 used in Java 8.
-If you need to change the default
+UTF-8 in Java 8.
+To change the default encoding back to

 <system-properties> <property name="appengine.file.encoding" value="US-ASCII"/> </system-properties>

-Issues may arise if some characters are not in the ASCII set, and your
+Errors may occur if some characters are not in the ASCII set and your

 application makes certain assumptions, such as